toggle-corp/toggle-form/README.md

 </details>

 ## Schema
 The schema defines to the structure of the form.
-The schema can defined for the objects, arrays and literals.
+The schema can be defined for the objects, arrays and literals.
 We also provides schema-based validation and you can also use your custom validation function.
 ### Object Schema
 The schema object is an object with these properties: